Leader-board/OA-and-Interviews/Application experiences/2023-24/Tibra/Quant Trader Developer.md

 <blockquote>

 You will be sent the data set at 3:00pm AEST.
 The goal of your research over the 2 hours from 3:00pm AEST, is to explore the data and discover any relationships from the signals to the asset with the intention of trading the asset.
-Be prepared to present the outcomes of your investigation to Romen and your partner.
-The exercise that you will do afterwards will be a group exercise, where you will join this meeting at 5:00pm AEST, and Romen will give you the details after the presentation.
+Be prepared to present the outcomes of your investigation to [interviewer] and your partner.
+The exercise that you will do afterwards will be a group exercise, where you will join this meeting at 5:00pm AEST, and [interviewer] will give you the details after the presentation.

 Please ensure you have a jupyter notebook environment with a Python 3 kernel and Teams installed on your device to share your screen.
 Please ensure that your device is able to share the screen, as on some PCs / Macs this functionality can be temperamental.
 </blockquote>